Chef at the Wine School

 A New Pork Dish

-I’ve been wanting to work with pork from Stryker Farm.
-They are an woodland pig farm in the Pocono Mountains that are flying under the radar right now.
+I’ve also been wanting to work with pork from Stryker Farm.
+They are a woodland pig farm in the Pocono Mountains that are flying under the radar right now.
 Amazing stuff.
 I am thinking of doing a pork tenderloin stuffed with quince and pine nuts and a simple pan jus as the sauce.